MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Nonprofit/nonProfitCore/Account.md

 ---
-title: Account in Cloud for Nonprofit core data model - Common Data Model | Microsoft Docs
+title: Account in Microsoft for Nonprofit core data model - Common Data Model | Microsoft Docs
 description: Business that represents a customer or potential customer.
 The company that is billed in business transactions.
-Account in Cloud for Nonprofit core data model.
+Account in Microsoft for Nonprofit core data model.
 author: llawwaii

 ms.reviewer: mirao